netreplica/graphite/docs/CLAB_MACOS.md

-# Visualizing ContainerLab topologies on MacOS
+# Visualizing ContainerLab topologies on macOS

-  According to the [ContainerLab documentation](https://containerlab.srlinux.dev/install/#mac-os), running vanilla clab on MacOS is possible using Docker Desktop.
+  According to the [ContainerLab documentation](https://containerlab.srlinux.dev/install/#mac-os), running vanilla clab on macOS is possible using Docker Desktop.
 Testing revealed that this does not work with new M1 silicon[^1], however, and was successful only on an older Intel-based chipset[^2].
 It will also not support vrnetlab-based nodes; see clab docs linked above for full details.
 The following instructions assume you already have Docker Desktop and vanilla clab installed and running.

 ## Install Instructions